isaacchua/cgfix/README.md

 4. Restore the missing navigation hamburger if the _Edit HTML (advanced)_ feature is used.
 This happens because the hamburger icon uses the modern `<i class="icon ..."></i>` convention today, which repurposes the italics HTML tag without any content therein.
 This causes the archaic editor to detect an empty tag and replace the entire `<i>` and the `<a>` around it with a `&nbsp;`.
 This fix replaces the content within the elements of the given selector with the supplied HTML.

+5. Empty the content in icon tags.
+One way to get around the _Edit HTML (advanced)_ editor bug when using icon tags is to insert some arbitrary content like a `&nbsp;` in between the `<i>` tags.
+This feature removes the arbitrary content from all icon tags, which will restore any layout issues arising from arbitrary content.

 ## Installation

 1. Click on the **Website Settings** button on your group's website admin panel.